Child Legitimation in Thailand

 However, if a child is born to an unmarried mother in Thailand, the biological father is not recognized as the child’s legal father until he initiates a legitimation process.
 This involves acknowledging paternity before a district registrar and having the child registered in the father’s name.

 This gives the father the right to access benefits and assert their rights as legitimate heirs.
 It also allows the child to bear the father’s surname and establishes formal ties with the father which can help resolve issues in cases of divorce or alimony.
-Moreover, this can help ensure that a father is held responsible for child support obligations.
+Moreover, this can help ensure that a father is held responsible for Thailand child support obligations.
 However, this process is not straightforward and can require the assistance of Thai family lawyers.

 Cultural Importance